kumagai-group/pydefect/docs_rst/tutorial.rst

 cutoff energy until the forces and stresses converge at the first ionic step.
 See, `vasp manual <https://www.vasp.at/wiki/index.php/Energy_vs_volume_Volume_relaxations_and_Pulay_stress>`_ for details.
-Such iteration of the vasp calculations is not supported by :code:`pydefect`, but one can easily write the simple runshell scripts to do so.
+Such iteration of the vasp calculations is not supported by :code:`pydefect`, but one can easily write the simple runshell script to do so.

 In :code:`pydefect`, users can control various default parameters as :code:`vise.yaml` file in :code:`vise`.
 See the `document of vise <https://kumagai-group.github.io/vise/>`_ for details.
+The controllable parameters are shown in :code:`defaults.py` in :code:`pydefect`.

 =====================================================
 2. Calculation of band, DOS, and dielectric tensor
 =====================================================
-We then calculate the band structure (BS), density of states (DOS), and dielectric constant.
+We then calculate the band structure (BS), density of states (DOS), and dielectric constants.
-In the defect calculations, the BS and DOS are used for determining the valence band maximum (VBM) and conduction band minimum (CBM), while the static dielectric constant, or a sum of ion-clamped and ionic dielectric tensors, is needed for correcting the defect formation energies.
+In the defect calculations, the BS is used for determining the valence band maximum (VBM) and conduction band minimum (CBM), while the static dielectric constant, or a sum of ion-clamped and ionic dielectric tensors, is needed for correcting the defect formation energies.